 Spirulina powder is an excellent source of thiamine as well.
 A tbsp provides 14% DV.
 Spirulina consumption is safe.
 It isn’t an iodine-rich food!

-Beverages rich in thiamine
+Beverages high in thiamine

-Fruits & vegetables contain modest amounts
+Fruits & vegetables contain moderate amounts